Release: Rights group in court to defend right of Single Mothers’ Alliance to challenge BC’s family law legal aid regime

 Iman Baobeid, manager of communications, West Coast LEAF

 - Read more about Single Mothers’ Alliance v BC.

 West Coast LEAF is a non-profit organization formed in 1985, the year the equality guarantees of the Canadian Charter of Rights and Freedoms came into force.
 West Coast LEAF’s mandate is to use the law to create an equal and just society for all women and people who experience gender-based discrimination in BC.
 In collaboration with community, we use litigation, law reform, and public legal education to make change.
 For more information, visit westcoastleaf.org.

 About the Centre for Family Equity

-The Single Mother’s Alliance is a membership-based non-profit of female and gender-diverse lone-caregivers raising children in communities throughout BC.
-Founded in 2014, SMA’s mission is to alleviate the poverty experienced by female and gender-diverse lone-caregivers in the province and the children they care for.
-SMA conducts participatory action research into policy solutions and raises public awareness about the importance of a public policy approach.
-SMA advocates for law and policy reform and lobbies the government to implement policy solutions, including access to legal aid.
+The Centre for Family Equity (formerly Single Mothers’ Alliance) is a membership-based non-profit of female and gender-diverse lone-caregivers raising children in communities throughout BC.
+Founded in 2014, CFE’s mission is to alleviate the poverty experienced by female and gender-diverse lone-caregivers in the province and the children they care for.
+CFE conducts participatory action research into policy solutions and raises public awareness about the importance of a public policy approach.
+CFE advocates for law and policy reform and lobbies the government to implement policy solutions, including access to legal aid.
 To learn more, visit: https://www.centreforequity.ca/.